 If you have any concerns please come and see us and discuss them face to face.
-However, in the document attached you can find the federation complaints' procedure.
+However, in the documents attached you can find the federation complaints' procedures.

 The County Council is committed to the elimination of discrimination, and equal treatment in employment.

 This single policy replaces separate policies the school has on race, disability and gender to eliminate discrimination, advance equality of opportunity and foster good relations.

 Marking is a significant form of communication between the child and the audience.
 It is an acknowledgement of the achievements of the individual child and should be used to encourage.

 All teaching and subsequent learning have their foundations in the school aims.
 Pupil learning is the core purpose of the school.

 Policy regarding any learning that pupils are asked to do outside of school, either on their own or with home support.

 This policy explains the process the federation will take when there are payment arrears for school meal costs and pre-school invoices.

 We aim to enable children to develop spiritual understanding, to begin to comprehend what it means to be a person of faith, and to accept and value those whose commitments, values and ways of life are different from their own.